 Studies Searle, S., & Malins, C. (2016).
 Waste and residue availability for advanced biofuel production in EU Member States.
 Biomass and Bioenergy. indicate that there is an abundance of various raw materials that can be converted into (advanced) renewable fuels, including options for HEFA.
 Production and, if needed, import of raw material for (advanced) renewable fuels needs to be encouraged.

-The European Commission should take a leadership role in developing low ILUC feedstock in Europe and not proceed towards a general ban of crop use for renewable fuel production.
-ICAO work on sustainability standards for low ILUC land management practices should be the starting point.
+The European Commission should take a leadership role in developing low ILUC feedstock in Europe and not proceed towards a general ban on crop use for renewable fuel production.
+ICAO’s work on sustainability standards for low ILUC land management practices should be the starting point.

 III.
 Create a coherent support scheme for SAF technology development and capacity build-up in Europe